Board Room Screenings

 Alexandra Business Park

-In the lead up to The Invisible City‘s main event on 12 November, there will be a series of intimate screenings of films, which are pensive reflections on paranoia and control.
+In the lead up to The Invisible City‘s main event on 12 November 2016, there was a series of intimate screenings of films, which were pensive reflections on paranoia and control.

 In the lonely and increasingly automated city we bare witness to obsessive behavior and the pervasive climate of surveillance.
 Via a wall of CCTV cameras or crackling audio recording, in the office or tower block there is a glitch, a complication in what has been seen or heard.